 Wood Flooring Variations

-Engineered wood comes in either multi-ply or three-ply, this describing the amount of layers that are involved in the process of creating the floorboard.
-Multi-ply is where the engineered wood has additional layers, and therefore has extra stability.
+Engineered wood comes in either multi-ply or three-ply, this describing the number of layers that are involved in the process of creating the floorboard.
+Multi-ply is where the engineered wood has additional layers and therefore has extra stability.
 This is the highest durability version, so is usually priced higher than three-ply.
-Three-ply boards still offer an extreme amount of durability, higher than that of normal solid wood, though has less layers than multi-ply.
+Three-ply boards still offer an extreme amount of durability, higher than that of normal solid wood, though has fewer layers than multi-ply.

-Engineered wood comes in more variations than the amount of layers.
-This includes: thickness, board length and width, wood species, finish and colour.
+Engineered wood comes in more variations than the number of layers.
+This includes thickness, board length and width, wood species, finish and colour.
 When selecting your bespoke engineered wood flooring, the choice is yours.